noir-lang/docs/docs/language_concepts/00_data_types.md

 ### Slices

-A slice is a dynamically-sized view into a sequence of elements, usually an array.
+A slice is a dynamically-sized view into a sequence of elements.
 They can be resized at runtime, but because they don't own the data, they cannot be returned from a circuit.
 You can treat slices as arrays without a constrained size.

 Slices are part of the [noir standard library](../standard_library/slice_methods) so you need to import that in order to work with it.
 For example: